Who can apply to become exchange or guest students?

 Tuition fee – Only for students who are NOT citizens of EU or EEA countries

-The Schools of Visual Arts are legally obliged (by Order no. 66 of 14 January 2016) to charge tuition fees from international students who are not citizens of the EU or EEA.
+The Schools of Visual Arts are legally obliged by Executive Order no. 364 of 1.
+April 2019 on tuition fees for foreign students at higher education programmes in art under the auspices of the Danish Ministry of Culture, to charge tuition fees from international students who are not citizens of the EU or EEA.

 The study fee is DKK 120,000 for a full year of study, corresponding to DKK 60,000 for the autumn semester (1 October to 31 January) and DKK 60,000 for the spring semester (1 February – 30 June).